YePererva/PacktPub/README.md

 Script for work with Packt Publishing account.

-Can log-in into your account and download all books and code samples, that you've bought.
+It can log-in into your account and download all books and code samples, that you've bought.
-Script **DOESN'T** hack their servers or download all books from store.
+Script **DOES NOT** hack their servers or download all books from store.
 It just downloads all items, you've purchased.

-Script was designed to keep track of my personal library on local computer and automatically update it with every new book purchase.
+Script was designed to keep track of my personal library on local computer and automatically update it with every new book purchased.

 ## Language:
 Python 3

 ## Dependencies:
 Install following packages before run:
 * MechanicalSoup
 * html5lib
 * requests